tanggd/tanggd/README.md

 ### Hi there 👋

-I'm tanggd, a passionate self-taught frontEnd web developer from China.
+I'm tanggd, a passionate self-taught web developer from China.

 **Languages and Tools:**